yktoo/yktoo.com/content/blog/posts/0401/index.en.md

 ## Preface

-I've been using my {{< a "0096#router" "Linksys E4200" "ru" >}} router for about eight years and was quite happy with its very robust operation.
+I've been using my [Linksys E4200](ru;0096#router) router for about eight years and was quite happy with its very robust operation.
 However, any hardware is destined to get outdated over time.

 Firstly, as soon as we'd moved from our former apartment into a three-storey house it became evident the Wi-Fi coverage was suboptimal.
 In some remote corner you'd sometimes hardly get any connection at all.
 Secondly, it didn't support modern IEEE standards such as **802.11ac**, which was also hurting the bandwidth.